-HE has drafted 3.1.1 the draft DCO (Application Document Reference: TR010024/APP/3.1(2)) such that it is able to accommodate integration with the IAMP ONE and TWO developments.
+3.1.1 HE has drafted the draft DCO (Application Document Reference: TR010024/APP/3.1) such that it is able to accommodate integration with the IAMP ONE and TWO developments.
 In particular, the Requirements contained in Schedule 2 to the draft DCO, allow HE to alter the design of the Scheme provided the Secretary of State approves the same, and it is within the envelope of the environmental assessment carried out for the Scheme (see Requirement 3) if this is necessary to accommodate the IAMP proposals.
-The latest version of the draft DCO (July 2019) (Application Document Reference: TR010024/APP/3.1(2)) also includes explicit provision for HE to alter the design of the NMU element of the Scheme, in the event that an integrated NMU route can be delivered between the Scheme and the IAMP TWO development (see Requirement 3(3)).
-HE and IAMP are continuing to work together to identify potential tie-ins between the Scheme and IAMP as their proposals develop will update the Examining Authority if any further changes to the draft DCO are necessary at the earliest opportunity.
+HE and IAMP are working together to identify potential tie-ins between the Scheme and IAMP as their proposals develop and will confirm to the Examining Authority if any further changes to the draft DCO are necessary in the Statement of Common Ground between HE and IAMP LLP.